hvarS/hvarS.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Research Developer at <a href='https://github.com/dair-iitd'>DAIR, IIT Delhi</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently involved in research on Conversational Recommendation Systems with Knowledge Base at its backend and am being advised by [Prof. Mausam](https://www.cse.iitd.ac.in/~mausam/index.html) and [Prof. Soumen Chakrabarti](https://www.cse.iitb.ac.in/~soumen/).
+My research interests include but are not limited to graphical applications in computational conversational and NLP applications in social systems in general.

+In the past, I have been involved in research activities with [Prof. Aruna Tiwari](https://iiti.ac.in/people/~artiwari/) on graphical ML techniques and [Prof. Tanmay Basu](https://sites.google.com/view/tanmaybasu/) on knowledge mining in medical texts.
+Once upon a time, I had the pleasure to work with [Prof. Parimal Parag](https://ece.iisc.ac.in/~parimal/) and [Prof. Vikram Srinivasan](https://eecs.iisc.ac.in/people/vikram-srinivasan/) on understanding and characterising latency versus redundancy trade-offs in distributed systems.

+Previously, I also used to serve as a Backend Server Technology developer at Oracle Cloud Applications.
+At [Oracle](https://oracle.com) , I developed efficient and robust solutions and automations for data pipeline in HCM and CX modules .